Student riding an engineered bicycle

 Resource Rooms & Teaching Labs

 UWM students have a wealth of additional resources available to them within the College of Engineering & Applied Science.
 From computer labs and tutoring resources to teaching labs and spaces to create or collaborate.
-Details here.
+A full list of the resource rooms and teaching labs is found at this link.

 Research Opportunities